 The Hopi House was designed by renowned architect Mary E.J.
-Colter and opened in 1905, at the same time El Tovar opened.
-Mary E.J.
+Colter and opened in 1905, at the same time as El Tovar.
 Colter was one of the first American architects to appreciate the natural beauty of Native American design.
-Therefore she designed Hopi House to reflect that of a typical adobe pueblo used by the Hopi Indians of Old Oraibi.
-The Hopi House, a National Historic Landmark, has been offering authentic Native American arts and crafts to visitors for purchase since the Fred Harvey Company opened its doors in 1905, over 110 years ago.
+Therefore, she designed Hopi House to reflect that of a typical adobe pueblo used by the Hopi Indians of Old Oraibi.
+The Hopi House, a National Historic Landmark, has been offering authentic Native American arts and crafts to visitors for purchase since the Fred Harvey Company opened its doors.

-A visit to Hopi House combines retail shopping with museum quality artifact viewing.
+A visit to Hopi House combines retail shopping with museum-quality artifact viewing.
 Here you will find a large selection of native arts and crafts available for purchase, such as hand-crafted kachinas, Native American jewelry, hand-woven Navajo rugs and authentic Native American pottery.
-The second-floor gallery, which reopened to the public in 1995, offers a variety of museum-quality items.
+The second-floor gallery offers a variety of museum-quality items.
 Hopi House is located next to the El Tovar on the canyon rim.
 It is open year-round.
 Hours vary seasonally.

 Bright Angel Lodge

-Built in 1935 by the Fred Harvey Company to provide moderately priced accommodations, Bright Angel Lodge stands as another Mary Colter masterpiece.
+Built in 1935 by the Fred Harvey Company to provide moderately priced accommodations, Bright Angel Lodge stands as another Mary E. J. Colter masterpiece.
 Walk in and spend time in the lobby to examine the craggy fireplace and notice the American Indian iconography adorning the doors and panels.
 A second fireplace, in the History Room, features Colter’s ten-foot high geologic representation of the Grand Canyon rock layers.
 This room once served as a lounge for long-ago visitors; today it houses the Fred Harvey Museum.
 Bright Angel Lodge became the hub of activity as soon as it opened and remains the focal point of the South Rim today.
 The lodge features the Fred Harvey History Room, a free exhibit detailing the history of Fred Harvey Company and its famous Harvey Girls.
-The lodge also features a gift shop, two restaurants, and lounge and an ice cream fountain.
+The lodge also features a gift shop, two restaurants, a lounge, coffee house, and a seasonal ice cream fountain.

 Lookout Studio was designed in 1914 by Mary E.J.
 Colter as a gift shop and lookout point for the Fred Harvey Company.
 It is perched on the very edge of the rim, providing spectacular views.
 It blends exceptionally well with its natural setting.
 There are two small outdoor overlooks that are open in good weather.

-Lookout Studio sells photography and books related to Grand Canyon, rock and fossil specimens (none collected inside the park), traditional souvenirs, books and photographic prints.
+Lookout Studio sells photography and books related to the Grand Canyon, rock and fossil specimens, traditional souvenirs, books, and photographic prints.
 It is located a short walk west of historic Bright Angel Lodge.
 Open year-round.
 Hours vary seasonally.

-Built by Brothers Ellsworth and Emery Kolb from 1904 to 1926, Kolb Studio is included in the National Register of Historic Places and operated by Grand Canyon Association.
+Built by Brothers Ellsworth and Emery Kolb from 1904 to 1926, Kolb Studio is included in the National Register of Historic Places.
 The bookstore and auditorium are open to the public.
 The studio is located in the Village Historic District, at the Bright Angel trailhead.
 Open year-round.
 Hours vary seasonally.